Time-consistent stopping under decreasing impatience: Equilibrium Stopping Policies

-Observe that \eqref{DI} readily implies Assumption~\ref{asm:DI}, since $\delta(t+s)/\delta(t)\ge \delta(s)/\delta(0) = \delta(s)$ for all $s,t\ge 0$.
+Observe that \eqref{DI} readily implies Assumption~\ref{asm:DI}, as $\delta(t+s)/\delta(t)\ge \delta(s)/\delta(0) = \delta(s)$ for all $s,t\ge 0$.
 That is, Assumption \ref{asm:DI} is automatically true under $DI$.
-Note that Assumption \ref{asm:DI} is more general than $DI$, as it obviously includes the case of exponential discounting.
-As a result, all that is stated here in this section holds for the usual exponential case.
+Note that Assumption \ref{asm:DI} is more general than $DI$, as it obviously includes the classical case of exponential discounting, characterized by \eqref{identity}.